elkcityhazard/chef-frank/content/recipes/grilling-cookouts-and-barbecues/pasta-salad-recipe-with-fresh-garden-vegetables/index.md

 date: 2019-12-12T15:22:56+00:00

 ---
-Quick Easy Pasta Salad Recipe using fresh broccoli, peppers, and other garden fresh vegetables.
+Quick Pasta Salad Recipe using fresh broccoli, peppers, and other garden fresh vegetables.
 Pasta Salad is a summer favorite for picnics and luncheons with friends.

 ## Pasta Salad Ingredients

-**serves about 10**
+**serves about 10&#8457;*

   * 1 lb pasta (your choice of styles) cooked, drained, cooled under water
   * 1/2 onion, diced